biometricITC/cPP-biometrics/4_Methodology/BS SD.md

-may identify particular requirements for the content of Security Targets (especially the TOE Summary Specification), user guidance documentation, and possibly supplementary information (e.g. for biometric performance testing – see section 6).
+may identify particular requirements for the content of Security Targets (especially the TOE Summary Specification), user guidance documentation, and possibly supplementary information (e.g. for biometric performance testing – see Appendix A).

 1.2 Structure of the Document
 -------------------------